Basement Remodeling:

 3 Check the floor joists

-Place a ladder and climb to the eye level of a joist's underside.
-To check for visible sagging, look across to the other end.
+Place a ladder and climb to the eye level of the underside of your floor joists.
+Look across to the other end of the floor joists to check for visible sagging.

 4 Check for signs of flooding